These findings underline the potential of PPE in the treatment of intestinal diseases.

 Breastfeeding restored perturbation in the infant’s gut microbiota caused by the mode of delivery (Cesarean section), and reduced susceptibility to respiratory infections in the first months of the infant’s life.

-Gender-specific association between ultra-processed foods and the increased risk of colorectal cancer
+Sex-specific association between ultra-processed foods and the increased risk of colorectal cancer

 This study found a positive association between the overall consumption of ultra-processed foods and the increased risk of colorectal cancer in men.
 The association was limited to distal colon cancer.